 How to Plant, Grow, and Care for Bleeding Heart Flowers

-- Add compost to the soil before planting.
+Water to soak the soil after planting.

-- Soak the soil around the plant until moist.
+Soak the soil around the plant until moist.

-- Bleeding heart blooms in the spring and finishes its growing cycle when warm weather sets in.
+Bleeding heart blooms in spring and finishes its growing cycle when warm weather sets in.
 The flowers fade and the leaves die back.
 The plant goes dormant in late spring or early summer.

-- Cut back the leaves and stems when they begin to yellow and wither away.
+When the plant goes dormant, cut back the leaves and stems when they begin to yellow and wither away.

-- Bleeding heart does not like being moved.
+Bleeding heart does not like being moved.
 It will thrive for years without being divided or replanted.

 There are over 20 species of Dicentra.
 Many new hybrids have been developed to increase heat tolerance and vigor.

-- Dicentra spectabilis ‘Gold Heart’ has lovely chartreuse foliage.
+Dicentra spectabilis ‘Gold Heart’ has lovely chartreuse foliage.

 D. spectabilis ‘Alba’ has white flowers.

-- D. spectabilis ‘Valentine’ has cherry-red blooms with white tips on burgundy stems.
+D. spectabilis ‘Valentine’ has cherry-red blooms with white tips on burgundy stems.

-- D. eximia ‘Zestful’ is a fringed (fern-leaf) bleeding heart that is native to North America and grows only 12-18 inches tall with medium-pink flowers.
+D. eximia ‘Zestful’ is a fringed (fern-leaf) bleeding heart that is native to North America and grows only 12-18 inches tall with medium-pink flowers.
 It has a longer bloom period then the D. spectabilis varieties.

-- D. x ‘King of Hearts’ is a small, fern-leaf bleeding heart with rose-red flowers.
+D. x ‘King of Hearts’ is a small, fern-leaf bleeding heart with rose-red flowers.

-- D. eximia ‘Aurora’ is a small, fern-leaf bleeding heart with white blooms.
+D. eximia ‘Aurora’ is a small, fern-leaf bleeding heart with white blooms.

-- Bleeding heart is resistant to deer and rabbits.
+Bleeding heart is resistant to deer and rabbits.

-- Dicentra spectabilis is native to northeastern China, Japan, and Korea.
+Dicentra spectabilis is native to northeastern China, Japan, and Korea.